moov-io/iso8583/CONTRIBUTING.md

 * There will be well written commit messages, with well crafted commits that tell the story of the development of this work.
 * Ideally it will be small and easy to understand.
 Single commit PRs are usually easy to submit, review, and merge.
 * The code contained within will meet the best practices set by the team wherever possible.
-* The code is able to be merged.
+* The code is able to be merged (meaning all CI checks pass)
 * A PR does not end at submission though.
 A code change is not made until it is merged and used in production.

 A good PR should be able to flow through a peer review system easily and quickly.